hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 * `storage_account_type` - (Optional) The storage account type to store the to be created Image Version.
 Possible values are `Standard_LRS` and `Standard_ZRS`.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the to be generated shared image version.
 Changing this forces a new resource to be created.

 ---

-A `distribution_vhd` block supports the following:

-* `run_output_name` - (Required) The name to be used for the associated RunOutput.
-Changing this forces a new resource to be created.

-* `tags` - (Optional) A mapping of tags to assign to the to be generated vhd.
-Changing this forces a new resource to be created.

----

-An `identity` block supports the following:

-* `type` - (Required) The type of Managed Identity which should be assigned to the Image Builder Template.
-Currently only `UserAssigned` is supported.
-Changing this forces a new resource to be created.

-* `identity_ids` - (Required) The list of user assigned identities associated with the image template.
-Currently only 1 id is allowed.
-Changing this forces a new resource to be created.

----

-A `plan` block supports the following:

-* `name` - (Required) The name of the Marketplace Image this Image Builder Template should be created from.
-Changing this forces a new resource to be created.

-* `product` - (Required) The product of the Marketplace Image this Image Builder Template should be created from.
-Changing this forces a new resource to be created.

-* `publisher` - (Required) The publisher of the Marketplace Image this Image Builder Template should be created from.
-Changing this forces a new resource to be created.

----